-Treatments for Ebola cannot kill the virus that causes the disease; instead, they focus on providing relief of the symptoms of the illness.
-These treatments can include oxygen, IV fluids, good nursing care, antibiotics, and other medications.
-Even when these treatments for Ebola are administered, death still occurs in 50 to 90 percent of cases.
+The virus that causes Ebola cannot be killed with treatments; instead, healthcare providers focus on providing relief of the symptoms.
+This can be achieved by giving oxygen, IV fluids, antibiotics, and other medications.
+Even when these treatments are administered, death still occurs in 50 to 90 percent of cases.

 - Oxygen and devices that help with breathing